DarkEntropy/guild/guildcharter.md

   - You are of course not obligated to socialize with anyone in the guild, though it is recommended and encouraged.
 However, you ARE obligated to be cordial and respectful to everyone in the guild.
   - Do not harass, demean, or abuse your guildmates.
   - Do not under any circumstances use racial/ethnic/sexist slurs in WoW, Discord, or the repo.
-  - Do not under any circumstances have anyone on Discord muted or `/ignore`d during raids.
+  - Do not under any circumstances have anyone on Discord muted or on `/ignore` during raids.
   - Keep criticism constructive!
 	- We are working to cultivate a collaborative environment to support continued improvement, so please maintain good faith when communicating areas of improvement to your guildmates.
   - Keep NSFW discussion and content to the designated channels.
-  	- Note: Discussion of political topics is discouraged outside of designated channels/issues due to its potentially sensitive nature.
+  	- Note: Discussion of political topics is discouraged outside of designated channels due to the potential for conflict.

 - Act with maturity and respect when representing your guild in public.
   - This includes public forums, general chat in WoW, tells with people outside the guild, parties you may be in outside the guild, and guild applications.
   - Do not flame other people, do not spam, do not ninja loot, do not grief your own faction.